autodiff/autodiff/README.md

 }
 ~~~

-# What is missing?

-1. Evaluate the performance of autodiff for many functions with different complexity.

 # How does it work?

 `autodiff` works its magic in calculating *a posteriori* derivatives of **any `var` variable** with respect to **any `var` variable** by generating an **expression tree** of the entire evaluation procedure.
 For example, in the code below: